APLD

 Western Digital (NASDAQ: WDC) stock surged 15.8% today after CNBC reported that computer memory chip prices, particularly for DRAM, are set to rise further in 2026 due to AI demand.
 While Western Digital does not produce DRAM, investors are betting that increasing DRAM prices could lead AI companies to seek cheaper alternatives like HDDs, benefiting Western Digital.
 Despite the surge, the author suggests Micron (NASDAQ: MU) presents a more compelling bargain due to its higher projected earnings growth rate.

-Shares of several semiconductor companies, including Analog Devices, Applied Materials, KLA Corporation, Monolithic Power Systems, and onsemi, surged in the afternoon session amidst a broader market rally driven by optimism in artificial intelligence and big tech stocks.
-This upward movement was further supported by hopes for easier monetary policy from the Federal Reserve.
-Analog Devices, in particular, reached a new 52-week high, continuing a strong performance since the beginning of the year.
+Several semiconductor stocks, including Analog Devices, Applied Materials, KLA Corporation, Monolithic Power Systems, and onsemi, surged in value, driven by a broader market rally fueled by optimism in artificial intelligence and big tech shares.
+This momentum was also supported by hopes for an easier monetary policy from the Federal Reserve.
+Analog Devices, in particular, reached a new 52-week high, demonstrating significant investor returns over the past five years.

 (+6.52%)